-Research-backed insights on independent learning, metacognition and student motivation — with classroom-ready resources built for real schools.
+Research-backed insights on independent learning, metacognition and student motivation — translated into practical strategies for the classroom, mentoring and pastoral settings.

 Each edition covers one topic in depth — what the research says, why it matters in the classroom, and exactly what you can do about it.
-Written by a school senior leader with many years of teaching, middle leadership, senior leadership and governance experience.
+Written by an educator with experience in teaching, middle leadership, senior leadership and governance.

 Read the newsletter ›The motivation decline is one of the most documented phenomena in education.
 This edition gives you the research and practical classroom strategies to respond to it.

 Everything we cover — from exam preparation and revision strategy through to motivation, metacognition and student engagement.
-New newsletters and school resources are added weekly under each topic.
+Grounded in research and written with the classroom, mentoring and pastoral settings in mind.

 Most pupils revise ineffectively because nobody has explicitly taught them how.
 Re-reading, highlighting and last-minute cramming remain the default — despite decades of research showing they produce minimal long-term retention.
 The gap between what pupils think is effective revision and what actually works is one of the biggest missed opportunities in secondary education.